Borwick’s was the highest selling baking powder in the world.

 George Borwick (1807 – 1889) was born in Cartmel, Lancashire.
 He worked as a teacher in West Bromwich and married Jane Hudson (1807 – 1868), the daughter of a Congregationalist minister, in 1831.

-Borwick moved to 18 Aldermanbury, London in 1844 to work as a wholesale agent selling Hudson’s washing and bleaching powder as well as his new baking powder.
+Borwick relocated to 18 Aldermanbury, London to work as a wholesale agent selling Hudson’s washing and bleaching powder as well as his new baking powder, from 1844.

 “Borwick’s German Baking Powder” received a recommendation from the private baker to Queen Victoria in 1849.

-Between 1850 and 1852 the firm was trading as Borwick & Priestley, wholesale druggists and drysalters of 24 and 25 London Wall, London.
+The firm traded as Borwick & Priestley, wholesale druggists and drysalters of 24 and 25 London Wall, London, between 1850 and 1852.

 Borwick also introduced a successful egg powder.

 Dr Hassall (1817 – 1894) analysed Borwick’s baking powder in 1855 and found it to consist of tartaric acid, soda (or maybe potassium carbonate), ground rice, a small amount of wheat flour and possibly a little sugar.

 Borwick’s returns averaged £12,000 to £14,000 a year between 1845 and 1857.

 Borwick’s baking powder and egg powder became some of the first widely known consumer products in Britain.

 George Borwick employed 75 men and boys and 8 girls in 1861.